patmach/DocSwArch/README.md

 ### Technical details ###
 System uses the hospital's central user database for authentication and authorization (may also possibly use some central auth service used across all hospital IT systems).

-Already fetched information such as examination results are always stored to the system database, but in case of database problems, direct communication with devices over network is used to get the required information.
+Already fetched information such as examination results are always stored in the system database, but in case of database problems, direct communication with devices over network is used to get the required information.
 Works also vice-versa if devices are not reachable.

 ## Viewpoints ##
 ### Documentation of viewpoints ###